ramitop345/python_api_project/README.md

 - the most known is SQLALCHEMY
 - The ORM helps use classes as Models for our database
 - to install sqlalchemy: <pip install sqlalchemy>
+- search in fastapi documentation for SQL relational Databases and follow the steps